smart-edge-open/specs/doc/enhanced-platform-awareness/openness-rmd.md

 kubectl get rmdworkloads		# your workload should be listed now kubectl describe rmdnodestate
 ```
-At the end of the output you should see this:
+At the end of the output you should see the following:
 ```
 Status:
   Workloads: